label

 from: Caroline Busta (chapter)

-[[business models | Channel is super interesting.
-I still have hope for something in that general structure to work.
-We sold a bundled subscription to New Models, Joshua Citarella and Interdependence, which is the podcast of Matt Dreyer and Holly Herndon.
+Channel is super interesting. business modelsI still have hope for something in that general structure to work.
+We sold a bundled subscription to New Models, Joshua Citarella, and Interdependence, a podcast by Matt Dreyer and Holly Herndon.
 It was one NFT, and it was an unlimited subscription to the podcast content for this NFT.
-The NFT was a token that unlocks a private RSS. ]] co-publishingI think there is something really promising in being able to co-publish with other entities, to not be dependent on Patreon or any of these larger platforms.
-There's been a proliferation of different platforms in the time since we first started thinking about Channel.
-It need not be dependent on a large platform, but the problem is that they often don't help with discovery.
+The NFT was a token that unlocks a private RSS. co-publishingI think there is something promising in being able to co-publish with other entities and not be dependent on Patreon or any of these larger platforms.
+There’s been a proliferation of different platforms since we first started thinking about Channel.
+It doesn't need to be dependent on a large platform, but the problem is that they often don’t help with discovery.
 In theory, they could.
-So if there's some way to reconcile those two things, you have a really interesting podcast publishing model on your hands.
+So if there’s some way to reconcile those two things, you have a really interesting podcast publishing model on your hands.

 -